iotaledger/goshimmer/docs/003-markers.md

 ###  Markers Application: Approval Weight Estimation
 To approximate the approval weight of a message, we simply retrieve the approval weight of its `FM` list.
 Since the message is in the past cone of its `FM`s, the approval weight and the finality will be at least the same as its `FM`s.
 This will of course be a lower bound (which is the “safe” bound), but if the markers are set frequently enough, it should be a good approximation.

+Details of managing approval weight of each marker and approval weight calculation of each messages refer to the Approval Weight Spec.
+>:mega: Add link here.